Table of Contents

 Raw Materials

-The price of raw materials, such as basic manufacturing supplies or substances, is a major factor in the COGS.
+The price of raw materials, such as basic manufacturing supplies or substances, is a major factor to include when you are finding out your cost of goods sold.
 The calculation might also include materials for packaging, such as boxes for shipping orders.
 Businesses that sell goods might have high materials costs, while businesses that sell services would likely spend much less or nothing on materials.

 Labor Costs

 Cost of goods sold also includes labor costs, including direct labor for creating or assembling products.
-Administrative costs or salaries of management-level employees are not part of COGS.
+Administrative costs or salaries of management-level employees are not part of finding the cost of goods sold.

 Manufacturing Overhead